FDB-Cabinet/ssed-seeker/Readme.md

   - Env: `GITLAB_URL`.
 - --gitlab-project-id <ID>
   - Numeric GitLab project ID where issues should be created.
+  - Optional; required only together with `--token` to enable automatic issue creation.
   - Env: `GITLAB_PROJECT_ID`.
 - --commit-id <SHA>
   - Optional commit ID to include in the created issue for context.